-A. Description of Government-wide Financial Statements
+Description of Government-wide Financial Statements

-The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all non-fiduciary activities of the Academy.
-All fiduciary activities are reported only in the fund financial statements.
+The government-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all activities of the Academy.
 Governmental activities normally are supported by intergovernmental revenues.

-B. Reporting Entity
+Reporting Entity

 Innocademy Allegan Campus (the "Academy") is a public school academy as part of the Michigan Public School System under Public Act No. 362 of 1993.
-Lake Superior State University is the authorizing governing body for the Academy and has contracted with the Academy to charter the public school through June 2019.
+Lake Superior State University is the authorizing governing body for the Academy and has contracted with the Academy to charter the public school through June 2024.
 The Academy's Board of Directors is approved by the authorizing body and is authorized to manage the Academy and the property and affairs of the Academy.
 The Academy receives funding from local, state, and federal government sources and must comply with all of the requirements of these funding source entities.
 However, the Academy is not included in any other governmental reporting entity as defined by accounting principles generally accepted in the United States of America.
 The Academy's reporting entity does not contain any component units as defined by Governmental Accounting Standards Board (GASB) Statements.

-C. Basis of Presentation - Government-wide Financial Statements
+Basis of Presentation - Government-wide Financial Statements